FLATLAY/droplinked-XRPL/README.md

 ## Methods

-Here we explain each method within the contract and how they are used:
+Here we explain each method within the contract and how they are used ( some of the methods functionalies will be updated and other methods will be added ):

 1. [**Mint**]() : gets (`client`, `wallet`, `tokenURI`) and mints the token to `caller`'s account.